 My old Bose SoundDock was sitting around gathering dust for years after 30-pin connectors were discontinued.
 When I was doing some spring cleaning, I initially considered getting rid of it.
 Then it occurred to me there might be an adapter available.
 I was thinking of a dongle, but when I did a search on Amazon, it was Bluetooth adapters that popped up.
 It never occurred to me that Bluetooth was a potential option.
 There aren't too many models of adapters available and you have to make sure you choose one that will fit your particular device.
 Look carefully at the pictures of the connector to ensure the adapter is compatible because there are different adapters for different models.

 I spent a few days alternating between the ZIOCOM 30 Pin Bluetooth Adapter Receiver and the CoolStream Duo Bluetooth Adapter Receiver.
 I ultimately went with the ZIOCOM because it uses Bluetooth v4.1 versus Bluetooth 3.0 for the CoolStream.
 CoolStream claims to have a range of up to 30 feet while the ZIOCOM specs list a range of up to 33 feet.
 The ZIOCOM adapter fits many 30-pin Music Docking Stations like Sony, JBL, Yamaha, and Philips.

 Because this was the cheapest of the compatible adapters for my system, I was concerned about range and interference in the signal.
 But range hasn't been an issue.
 I tested the range of the ZIOCOM by placing it in my living room and then going into the office.
-There was a bathroom, a hall, and three walls between the Bose and my phone, and the music continued to play without any issues.
-I went upstairs and the music played without interruption.
+Despite there being a bathroom, a hall, and three walls between the Bose and my phone, the music continued to play without any issues.
+I went upstairs and the music also played without interruption.

 One thing I always worry about when buying Bluetooth devices is the ease of establishing a connection.
 Some devices can be hard to pair.
 I have an Android phone and the ZIOCOM (SOUL 2) connected immediately.